 Each student should complete registration for classes at the time and place designated by the University.
 Times and dates for each semester are on the web.
 Registration after the first week of instruction must be approved by the course instructor.

-Information on registration procedures can be found on the Academic Advising and Registrar’s Office.
+Information on registration procedures can be found on the Registrar’s Office website.

 Continuing, degree-seeking students may register during advanced registration.
 Student Success Advisors will provide new students with a schedule for their first semester of courses.
 Non-degree seeking students may register at the end of new student registration.